FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/governance_overview.md

 ## Legacy flows

-Legacy flows refer to former flow definitions available in migrated <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> systems.
-Central Governance or <span class="mc-variable suite_variables.FlowManager variable">Flow Manager</span> can manage the following use cases:
+Legacy flows refer to former flow definitions available in migrated {{< TransferCFT/componentlongname  >}} systems.
+Central Governance or {{< TransferCFT/flowmanager  >}} can manage the following use cases:

--   Via the Central Governance or <span class="mc-variable suite_variables.FlowManager variable">Flow Manager</span> user interface, you can add and manage partners, and use send and receive templates for a given Transfer CFT.
+-   Via the Central Governance or {{< TransferCFT/flowmanager >}} user interface, you can add and manage partners, and use send and receive templates for a given Transfer CFT.
--   You can migrate Transfer CFT flow definitions to the Central Governance or <span class="mc-variable suite_variables.FlowManager variable">Flow Manager</span> flow-management process.
+-   You can migrate Transfer CFT flow definitions to the Central Governance or {{< TransferCFT/flowmanager >}} flow-management process.